toudar/mafate/README.md

 print(dict_datasets['historical'])
 ```

-> examples of use of xarray dataset
+# Examples of use of xarray dataset

 > to select a Dataset specific to an specific experiment
 ```python